Tiled Beamspace MVDR for 1024-element Wideband Radar: performance evaluation

 Using the lifted correlators, we can also characterize the effective beamforming pattern for target $k$ in the original antenna domain.
 For any azimuth–elevation pair $(\varphi,\theta)$, the normalized beam response is defined as

 which corresponds to the cosine similarity between the lifted correlator and the steering vector at $(\varphi,\theta)$.

-Figure~\ref{Fig:BeamPattern} compares this beamforming pattern for a representative target under (a) single-tile processing with a $4 \times 4$ beamspace window (i.e, a 16-dimensional observation) and (b) coordinated tiled processing with a $2 \times 2$ per-tile beamspace window (i.e., resulting in a 32-dimensional observation when aggregated over 8 tiles).
+Figure~\ref{Fig:BeamPattern} compares this beamforming pattern for a representative target under (a) single-tile processing with a $4 \times 8$ beamspace window (i.e, a 32-dimensional observation) and (b) coordinated tiled processing with a $2 \times 2$ per-tile beamspace window (i.e., resulting in a 32-dimensional observation when aggregated over 8 tiles).
 The tiled configuration produces a narrower mainlobe, deeper spatial nulls, and less noise enhancement, explaining its improved detection performance.
-Notably, even though the tiled array has eight times more elements than a single array, coordinated processing over 8 tiles requires only a doubling of the observation dimension to achieve a far superior beam pattern, illustrating the scalability of the proposed approach.
+Thus, our coordinated tiled approach is able to exploit the 8-fold increase in antenna elements (relative to a single tile) to obtain a far superior beam pattern without increasing the computational complexity of beamforming.